arikanev/digit_sequence_generator/README.md

 In the future, tests should be added to:

 * Assert the shape match between sequenceX.png and aug_sequenceX.png.
-*(For the augment_sequence method)*

-*Ensure lack of runtime errors when generating images from other datasets.
+* Ensure lack of runtime errors when generating images from other datasets.
 *(For generalizability/extensability)*

 <br><br>